SEB-Core/mongoose-recipes/README.md

 ### Connecting to the Database

-In our terminal, let's create a `db` directory.
+In your terminal, let's create a `db` directory.

 ```sh
 mkdir db
 ```

-In this directory, we'll need an `index.js` file.
+In this directory, you'll need an `index.js` file.

 ```sh
 touch ./db/index.js
 ```

-We'll use this file to establish a connection to our database with `mongoose`.
+You'll use this file to establish a connection to your database with `mongoose`.

-At the top of the file, we'll import `mongoose`.
+At the top of the file, you'll import `mongoose`.

 ```js
 const mongoose = require('mongoose')
 ```

-We also need to bring in `dotenv` to allow us to extract and utilize our database connection string.
-We require it and immediately invoke the `config()` method.
+You also need to bring in `dotenv` to allow you to extract and utilize your database connection string.
+You can require it and immediately invoke the `config()` method.
 No need to store it in a variable.

 ```js
 require('dotenv').config()
 ```

-Now, let's set up an *asynchronous* function to attempt connection with our database.
+Now, let's set up an *asynchronous* function to attempt connection with your database.

 ```js
 const connect = async () => {